 With a market so overcrowded, it can be hard to stay on track, so brands and companies like to push new products touting ingredients with shock value and grand promises.
 As consumers, it takes trial and error (our poor skin), time, and the above-mentioned sixth-sense gimmick detector to sift through the one-hit wonders versus the real deal.

 But who has time for that?
-Well, it just so happens we do, so we did the homework for you and came up with a list of K-beauty hall of fame ingredients that offer more than just their star appeal.
+Well, it just so happens we do, so we did the homework for you and came up with a hall of fame list of K-beauty ingredients that offer more than just their star appeal.

 In a Korean household, rice is as much of a dietary staple as it is a skincare essential.
 For centuries, Asian women have been bathing and cleansing their face with rice water to brighten their skin.